Visitors Make All the Difference

 Patients benefit from the support of family and friends.
 Visitors can come as often as they’d like.
 Even when the patient is not feeling up to conversation, your presence is usually appreciated, either in person or in spirit.

 It is also possible to be supportive of a loved one in the BMT unit even when frequent visits are not possible due to distance, work, or school schedules.
 You can send cards, letters, and gifts (although fresh and dried flowers are not allowed in this unit), and all rooms have dedicated telephones and wireless Internet access.

 Guidelines for Visitors

-There is a lounge area for your visitors within the unit.
-In the lounge, visitors will find a bathroom, sitting area with a TV/VCR, a stereo, and a computer with Internet access.
+A visitor lounge area for families and visitors is located just off the elevators.
+It includes a bathroom, sitting area with a television, and a kitchenette.
 Children cannot be left unattended in the lounge.

 Lodging and Accommodations

 Strong Guest Services can assist you with lodging and accommodations.
 Free accommodations are available at Hope Lodge for cancer patients and their families who come from outside Monroe County for ambulatory treatment.
 For information, call 800-ACS-2345 (TTY: 866-228-4327).